bigskysoftware/hypermedia-systems-book/ch04-extending-html-as-hypermedia.typ

 as a few others.)

-Before we get into how htmx allows us to improve the UX of our Web 1.0 style application, let’s revisit the hyperlink/anchor tag from Chapter 1.
+Before we get into how htmx allows us to improve the UX of our Web 1.0 style application, let’s revisit the hyperlink/anchor tag from @ch01.
 Recall, a hyperlink is what is known as a _hypermedia control_, a mechanism that describes some sort of interaction with a server by encoding information about that interaction directly and completely within the control itself.